oneeve8/kobble-data/content/Information.md

 What are we trying to prove?

+We are trying to prove whether the earth is:

 I. Spherical or Flat?
 II.
 Spinning or Stationary?
 III.
 Distant Celestials or Close Celestials?